 - 1. Place the vehicle on the plain ground. - 2.
 Start the engine and allow it to idle for (20~30) seconds.
 Stop the engine. - 3.
 Wait for a few minutes to allow the engine oil to settle down in crankcase. - 4.
-Remove the service hole plate behind the passenger seat. - 5.
+Lift the rear cargo box to access the engine oil dipstick position. - 5.
 Unscrew the oil dipstick and then wipe it off with a clean rag. - 6.
 Insert the dipstick completely into the oil filler hole, and then remove it again to check the oil level.